jabamaus/jaba/README.md

 if there are multiple attrs, with a warning.

   attr_array :valid_archs, type: :reference do
-    help 'List of architectures supported by this platform' referenced_type :arch
+    note 'List of architectures supported by this platform' referenced_type :arch
     flags :required, :nosort
   end

   attr_array :default_archs, type: :reference do
-    help 'List of default target architectures for this platform' referenced_type :arch
+    note 'List of default target architectures for this platform' referenced_type :arch
     flags :required, :nosort
   end